PacktPublishing/Hands-on-Microservices-with-Go/readme.md

 Video 5 - Load Balancing with NginX

+Video 6 - Instrumentation: Collecting Metrics and monitoring with Prometheus.

 ## Section 6 - Deployment with Docker

 Video 1 - Introduction to Docker